F5Networks/f5-appsvcs-templates/docs/userguide/getting-started.rst

 #.
 Click **F5 Application Services Templates** to start using FAST.
    There is a navigation menu at the top, and the initial tab displays a list of FAST applications on the BIG-IP, which will likely be empty on a fresh installation.
 #.
 To create an application, first click the FAST Templates tab to display a list of available templates that are ready to deploy.
 #.
-Click one of the template names, fill out the required fields, and then click **Submit**.
+Click one of the template names, fill out the required fields, and then click **Deploy**.
 #.
 Upon submission, the page will redirect to the History tab, where there current status of the deploy action can be seen.
 #.
 After the deployment is successful, select to the Applications tab to see the deployed application.
    From here the application can be modified or deleted.